stephen-lakes/todo-app/README.md

 ## How to install and run this project
 1. clone the repo
-2. create virtual environment
-3. run `pip install requirements.txt`
+2. run `npm install expo-cli`
-4. run `python manage.py runserver` to start the development server
+3. run `expo-start` to start the development server